Laxus8525/Python_VaR_Calculation/README.md

 Step4: calculate linear weights

 Parametric VaR:
 Calculate the mean and standard deviation of portfolio by combining standardized data with linear weights.
-And calculate VaR = mean + std * standard norm cdf (
+And calculate VaR = mean + std * standard norm ppf (5%).

+Monte Carlo VaR:
+Generate random numbers under uniform distribution which are independent with each other and use inverse norm cdf to convert them to standard normal distribution.
+Combine the random numbers with the decomposed correlation matrix to get correlated random numbers.
+Then calculate the stimulated price change of each risk factor.
+Calculate PnL of the portfolio and sort the results in ascending order.
+Pick out the position 5% * size of random numbers.

+Historical Var:
+Calculate PnL of portfolio using historical daily price change and sorting them in ascending order.
+Take the position 5% * sample size to picak out VaR.
+If the position is not int, use Linear interpolate to calculate VaR.